WE CAN NO LONGER HAVE WHAT WE HAD.

 When the very idea of cooking or eating makes you heart sink or you dissolve into tears: Table for One.

 This post is part of Crescent’s Widowhood Wednesday series.
-It is part of several on the November-December holidays.
+It is part of five exploring the November-December holidays.

 The image at the top of this post is from 2011, the last time she had what conceivably could be called a family Thanksgiving.
 Six years after the death of her husband, this was the last Thanksgiving at which her mother, Charlotte (who died in 2013) could actually participate.
 The photograph was taken by her then-partner, the late David R. Koff, who took his own life in 2014.
 Corine, one of Charlotte’s much loved caregivers, stand on one side of Charlotte, and Crescent, on the other.